JetBrains/kotlin-web-site/docs/topics/functions.md

 foo(baz = 1) // The default value bar = 0 is used
 ```

-If the last argument after default parameter, or  collection of default parameters,s is a [lambda](lambdas.md#lambda-expression-syntax),
+If the last argument after default parameters is a [lambda](lambdas.md#lambda-expression-syntax),
 you can pass it either as a named argument or [outside the parentheses](lambdas.md#passing-trailing-lambdas):

 ```kotlin